 Multiplay will not be hosting a Dota 2 tournament at Insomnia60 in April.

-The event host will be announcing a new tournament each day over the next week (thanks for making our jobs difficult you lovely buggers), and to start with it’s got the bad news out of the way first.
+The event host will be announcing a new tournament each day over the next week, and to start with it’s got the bad news out of the way first.

 “Before Hype Week begins, we wanted to make sure we weren’t leading communities along, as such we have to announce that we are no longer supporting Dota 2 as a BYOC prize tournament at Insomnia,” Multiplay said in a statement on its website.